Local Label Point Correction for Edge Detection of Overlapping Cervical Cells: Label Correction

 where

 $x_{s_j}^i$ is a candidate point in $\Omega_{x_s^i}$.
-We judge whether a point $x_{s}^i$ is in the strong gradient region through $\Delta$.
-If $\Delta >0$, the original labeled point $x_s^i$ needs to be corrected; otherwise, no correction is required.
-To be robust against image noise, the gradient value of the candidate point $g(x_{s_j}^i)$ is weighted by $\omega_{j}$.
+We judge whether a point $x_{s}^i$ is in strong gradient regions through $\Delta$.
+If $\Delta > 0$, the point will be corrected; otherwise, it will not be moved.
+In this way, when the radius ($r$) of $\Omega_{x_s^i}$ is larger, our method can correct larger annotation errors.
+However, this will increase the correction error of label points due to image noise and interference from adjacent edges.
+To balance the contradiction, the gradient value of the candidate point $g(x_{s_j}^i)$ is weighted by $\omega_{j}$, which allows setting a larger radius to correct larger annotation errors.
 We compute the weight as

 where